LudoTheHUN/adatx/README.md

 # adatx

-A Clojure library designed for Automatic Design of Algorithms Through X.
+A Clojure library for Automatic Design of Algorithms Through X.

 Initially X will be a brute force search through the space of all programs.